 FAQs

-A full structural survey, also known as RICS Home Survey Level 3, typically costs between £630 and £1,500 in the UK.
-The cost varies depending on the property's value and size.
+A full structural survey, now referred to as a RICS Home Survey Level 3, typically costs between £700 and £1,700+ in the UK in 2025.
+Prices depend on the property's size, age, location, and value.

 Yes, a Level 3 survey is worth it for older properties or if you plan extensive renovations.
 It provides a detailed report on the property's condition, potential defects, and repair estimates, helping avoid unforeseen costs.